Revealed: New look NPC as competition gets overhaul

-The NPC will be remodelled this year to a format that gives all 14 provincial unions a shot at winning the same title.
+The NPC will be remodelled this year to a split pool format that gives all 14 provincial unions a shot at winning the same title.

 After much deliberation, consensus has been reached among the provinces to overhaul the domestic competition by moving to two pools of seven teams.